Overview of a Median Nerve Injury

 - Shifting a case to trial when required.

 Finally, nobody should have to go through this difficult situation alone.
 Professional assistance is available.
-Work with a Stockton personal injury attorney during the recovery process.
+Work with an injury attorney during the recovery process.
 You and your family might be entitled to a significant financial award.